PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 This interactive wargame simulation was created as part of a year-long research project into military theory on irregular and insurgent warfare.
 READ MY PAPER HERE: https://drive.google.com/file/d/1AkQUF2fywNdL5s4WRJEzXakpn-Vs_V01/view

+TO PLAY: Download CapstoneRTS.zip, extract all, and run CapstoneRTS.exe.
+The game will open in a new window.
+Read on for lore and gameplay tutorial.
 -------------------------------------------------------------------------

 The following is a declassified mission document from the Huber Administration